This post contains affiliate links.

 When it comes down to it, it’s difficult to choose the decisive winner when planning a trip to Dubai or Abu Dhabi.

 Dubai is the party-central, while Abu Dhabi is more of a cultural capital.
 It all depends on what you’re looking to see and do during your travels.

 Nevertheless, we can conclude that Dubai is the more traveler-friendly destination for modern globetrotters.

 Fiona is a lifestyle blogger based in Melbourne, Australia.
 She’s in love with good coffee, croissants, and fashion magazines.
 In her spare time, she plays tennis and travels around the world.
 You can read more from her on her blog High Style Life.

 Ready to go?

-Use Skyscanner to find the cheapest flights to Abu Dhabi or Dubai and explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the country!
+Explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the UAE.